Maple Roasted Butternut Squash

 - Preheat oven to 425 degrees Fahrenheit.

-- Roast on the middle rack of the oven for 44 minutes, tossing halfway through.
-Watch closely at the end to avoid burning.
+- Roast on the middle rack of the oven for 35-40 minutes, tossing halfway through.
+I recommend using a silicone spatula to gently toss to prevent the cubes from losing their shape.
+Watch closely at the end of the roasting to avoid burning.
 Remove from oven once fork tender and golden brown.

-- Add salt, toss and serve immediately for best results.
+- Add salt, toss gently and serve immediately for best results.
+See notes for recipes that use this maple roasted butternut squash recipe.

 Notes

-For best results, cut the pieces evenly in size.
-The closer they are in size, the more evenly they will cook.
+Do the best you can to cut the pieces evenly – the closer they are in size, the more evenly they’ll cook.

 - Category: Side Dish